VictoriaMetrics/VictoriaMetrics/docs/vmanomaly.md

    other models.

 1. **Isolation Forest**

    Detects anomalies using binary trees.
 It works for both univariate and multivariate data.
-Be aware of [the curse of dimensionality](https://en.wikipedia.org/wiki/Curse_of_dimensionality) in case of multivariate data - we advise against using a single model when handling multiple time series *if the number of these series significantly exceeds their average length (# of data points)*.
+Be aware of [the curse of dimensionality](https://en.wikipedia.org/wiki/Curse_of_dimensionality) in the case of multivariate data - we advise against using a single model when handling multiple time series *if the number of these series significantly exceeds their average length (# of data points)*.

    The algorithm has a linear time complexity and a low memory requirement, which works well with high-volume data.
 See [scikit-learn.org documentation](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.IsolationForest.html) for Isolation Forest.